Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Conclusion

 \section{Conclusion}

-In this paper, we developed a potential outcome model for studying dynamic causal effects in a panel experiment.
-Our work provided the first formal framework for incorporating design-based uncertainty in panel experiments---meaning that we treated the potential outcome as fixed, and the only source of randomization came from the random assignments.
+This paper developed a potential outcome model for studying dynamic causal effects in a panel experiment.
 We defined new panel-based dynamic causal estimands such as the lag-$p$ dynamic causal effect and introduced an associated nonparametric estimator.
-We showed that this estimator is unbiased for lag-$p$ dynamic causal effects over the randomization distribution, and we derived its finite population asymptotic distribution.
-We then developed tools to conduct inference on these dynamic causal effects---introducing both an asymptotically conservative test for Neyman-type weak nulls and a randomization-based test for Fisher-type sharp nulls.
-We also derived the finite population probability limit of the linear unit fixed effects estimator and two-way fixed effects estimator, showing that these estimators are asymptotically biased for the contemporaneous causal effects in the presence of dynamic causal effects and persistence in the treatment assignment mechanism.
-Finally, we illustrated our results in an extensive simulation study, and we reanalyzed a panel experiment conducted by \cite{AndreoniSamuelson(06)}.
+Our proposed estimator is unbiased for lag-$p$ dynamic causal effects over the randomization distribution, and we derived its finite population asymptotic distribution.
+We developed tools for inference on these dynamic causal effects -- a conservative test for weak nulls and an exact randomization test for sharp nulls.
+We showed that the linear unit fixed effects estimator and two-way fixed effects estimator are asymptotically biased for the contemporaneous causal effects in the presence of dynamic causal effects and persistence in the assignment mechanism.
+Finally, we illustrated our results through a simulation study and analyzed a panel experiment on rational cooperation in games.

 \appendixpagenumbering

 {A\arabic{figure}} {A\arabic{table}}